jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

 </noinclude> The usual invocation to get a parameter is:

-` xsetwacom get "Wacom Intuos4 6x9 stylus" Button1`
+` xsetwacom get "Wacom Intuos4 6x9 stylus" Button 1`

 Replace the device name with the one applicable in your case.
 This will print the current value of the parameter, in this case the current mapping for button 1.

-` xsetwacom set "Wacom Intuos4 6x9 stylus" Button1 3`
+` xsetwacom set "Wacom Intuos4 6x9 stylus" Button 1 3`

 sets the button 1 to logical button 3 - a right click.
 Note that parameters are per-tool and you will need to set the parameter for each